LonFrench/PuzzlePy/docs/pzlmd/markdown/puzzles.md

 * **Return type:**
   PlaceStatus enum

+#### backup_count(box_num)

+Compute how many steps to backtrack based on position within puzzle.

 #### place_value(value, box_num, backup_count=0)

-Recursively called method that places given value in the given puzzle box.
+Recursive method that places given value in the given box.
 If a value can’t be placed the number of recursive steps to back up will be returned.
 The value is constant during this process but the box number is incremented for each call.
 Number of backup steps